stoutch/Lantern/README.md

 ###Routes
 #### GET

-This function is used to obtain the route, the heatmap and the quality value for each of the route
+This function is used to obtain the route, the heatmap and the quality value for each of the routes.

 ##### Query Example